ph0ngp/linglook/notes.md

 - strokes order uses kanji tab: the data is populated not from dictionary search phase but from render phase.
 Check render-popup.ts
 - disabled from 10ten: metadata (shogi, currency, era, number, measure), Image search, title search, horizontal swiping, downwards arrow, context menu (toggle on off/enable puck), names tab, tap to lookup, jpdict IDB download/updating, fx data, kanji tab content
 - if you want to use bugsnag, should replace in file "secrets.ts": MY_BUGSNAG_API_KEY
+  - First replace `bugsnag_api_key_placeholder` in `src/utils/secrets.ts` with your Bugsnag API key.
+You can run `git update-index --assume-unchanged src/utils/secrets.ts` to prevent it from being shown in diffs and from being committed.
   - to hide from git status: git update-index --assume-unchanged ./src/utils/secrets.ts
   - to undo: git update-index --no-assume-unchanged ./src/utils/secrets.ts
 - flat file dict mechanism: